-Welcome from the Directors of the MPhil in Modern South Asian Studies
+Welcome from the Directors of the MSc in Modern South Asian Studies

-A warm welcome to the first year of our new MPhil in Modern South Asian Studies, and to the School of Interdisciplinary Area Studies (SIAS) and the Faculty of Oriental Studies who jointly offer this programme.
+A warm welcome to the first year of our new MSc in Modern South Asian Studies, and to the School of Interdisciplinary Area Studies (SIAS) and the Faculty of Oriental Studies who jointly offer this programme.
 At SIAS, a number of developing countries as well as major emerging powers, such as India and China, are studied both in their own right, and also from a comparative and interdisciplinary perspective.
 The Faculty of Oriental Studies shares this approach, as well as bringing its own distinctive expertise in language, literature and history.

-The MPhil is an intellectually ambitious degree course.
-Over the two years of the course, you will have the opportunity to specialise in the period, state focus and disciplinary approach of your choice within the broader South Asia region.
+The MSc is an intellectually ambitious degree course.
+It offers you the opportunity to specialise in the period, state focus and disciplinary approach of your choice within the broader South Asia region.
 At the same time, all students on the course are encouraged to deepen their understanding through study of the region's shared histories, cultures, developmental challenges and interwoven political relationships as independent states.
-To achieve these aims, you will choose:

-- one of two streams, 'Contemporary India' or 'Modern South Asia' and - one of two tracks, the 'Language Track' and the 'Non-Language Track'.

-Both require you to take an intensive combination of compulsory and optional modules.
+To achieve these aims, you will choose one of two streams 'Contemporary India' or 'Modern South Asia'.
+You will take an intensive combination of compulsory and optional modules.
 You will attend the weekly Core Course lectures, which offer a broad thematic survey of South Asia, and provide opportunities for discussion.
 You will also follow a course in Research Methods taught through lectures and classes, some of which are run by SIAS and others by Oriental Studies.

-If you take the 'Language Track', you will choose a 'Core Language', plus one Option paper in the first year from a list offering a wealth of choices, from history, language and literature, to modern political economies and international relations, and one further Option paper in the second year.
-If you take the 'Non-Language Track', you will choose three Option papers in the first year, and a further two Option papers in the second.

-Over the course of the two years, you will also work on developing your 30,000 word thesis, on a subject of your choice.
+You will also be asked to choose three Option papers from a list offering a wealth of choices, from history, language and literature, to modern political economies and international relations.
+Over the course of the year, you will also work on developing your 12,000-word thesis, on a subject of your choice.
 The Option papers and the thesis enable you, if you wish, to specialise in various academic perspectives of historical South Asia or contemporary India, Pakistan, Bangladesh, Sri Lanka, Nepal or Bhutan.
-Finally, you will attend the weekly South Asia research seminar, at which doctoral students, postdocs, younger and more senior scholars will share their latest research.
-Further details about the structure of the course are given below (see page 17).
+Finally, you will attend the weekly South Asia research seminar, at which doctoral students, post-docs, younger and more senior scholars will share their latest research.

-The structure of the first year of the MPhil follows that of our one-year MSc course.
-During your first year, you will be sharing lectures, classes and tutorials with our MSc students, and will benefit from working within this larger group.

-The MPhil is embedded in and benefits from Oxford's dynamic research culture in the different fields and regions of South Asia.
+The MSc is embedded in and benefits from Oxford's dynamic research culture in the different fields and regions of South Asia.
 The Contemporary South Asian Studies Programme (CSASP) at SIAS hosts several visiting researchers every year, collaborates with various overseas centres and institutions and is home to major research projects on South Asia involving international networks of scholars.
 The Faculty of Oriental Studies houses a vibrant community of scholars working on early modern history and literature.
 Staff from the Faculties of History, Anthropology, Development Studies, Politics and International Relations, Theology and Art History also teach on the course and are available to help you develop your ideas for your thesis.
 Wolfson, St Antony's and Somerville Colleges have a particular focus in South Asia and are home to active communities of researchers in different fields and disciplines, and organise conferences and international workshops throughout the year.
 Some students may also have an opportunity to take part in a student-led conference "exchange" programme with students at Warsaw University and the Lahore School of Economics.